venabhi/z2m-javascript-intro/README.md

 in reference type an object can be as a reference to the another object ex, obj1 can reference to obj 2 context in obj 1 same as obj2

+# BigInt
+in javascript sotage integer are limited examole number.Max_sAFE_nUMBER
+SO, IF WE NEED TO ADD / DO ANY CAL TO beyond the maxsafe bunmer use Bigint 1n+2n = 3n